Phase transition in the computational complexity of the shortest common superstring and genome assembly: Introduction

 As hinted above, the formulation of genome assembly as an SCS problem is not quite correct.
 This is because our assumption of parsimony is not true: most genomes contain \emph{repeats}, multiple identical stretches of DNA, which the SCS would collapse.
 A formulation of the assembly problem that takes this issue into account can be made using de Bruijn graphs~\cite{pevzner:01}, but the task can still be proven to be NP-hard by reduction from SCS~\cite{medvedev:07}.
 Alternative approaches to assembly have been proposed, for instance the string-graph representation~\cite{myers:05}, but this model has also been shown to be NP-hard, by reduction from the Hamiltonian-cycle problem~\cite{medvedev:07}.

 In short, no polynomial-time algorithms are known (or even believed) to exist to solve the sequence-assembly problem in its general formulation.
-Despite this fact, with current high-throughput sequencing techniques and assembly algorithms, datasets of billions of reads are regularly assembled~\cite{schatz:10, compeau:11, miller:10,zhang:11,el-metwally:13,levy:16}.
-This achievement is in stark contrast with the state of the art for the travelling salesman, a closely related NP-complete problem, for which managing as few as $10^4$ `cities' is exceedingly difficult and the largest instance solved to date featured $85\,900$ locations~\cite{applegate:06,tsp:waterloo}.
+Despite this fact, with current high-throughput sequencing techniques and assembly algorithms, datasets of billions of reads are regularly assembled (at least at the contig level)~\cite{schatz:10, compeau:11, miller:10,zhang:11,el-metwally:13,levy:16}.
+This achievement is in stark contrast with the state of the art for the travelling salesman, a closely related NP-complete problem, for which managing as few as $10^4$ `cities' is exceedingly difficult and the largest instance solved to date featured $~120\,000$ locations~\cite{applegate:06,tsp:waterloo}.

 The way out of this apparent contradiction is the general notion that, while in the worst case an NP-complete problem takes exponential time to solve, typical instances might be much easier.
 This observation could explain the, at least apparent, success of heuristic methods but it needs to be formalised: what is a `typical' instance and how likely is the worst-case scenario?
 As a path towards answering those questions, it has been observed that in several problems in computational biology, small ranges of parameters cover all the interesting cases.
 The question is, then, whether we can identify the right variables and whether the problem can be solved in polynomial time for fixed values of these parameters~\cite{bodlaender:95}.
 This parametric complexity paradigm has been applied to genome assembly, either using statistical analyses or analytical methods, suggesting that, in some relevant limits, the problem can indeed be solved correctly with polynomial algorithms~\cite{nagarajan:09, kingsford:10,bresler:13}.